gchenfc/gerrysworld2/_projects/Square-1/index.md

 {% endcollapsible %}

 {% collapsible Preface %}
-Something like 10 years ago, my mom got be one of these Square-1 Rubik's cube style puzzles.
-At that time, I was already pretty proficient at the standard 3x3 (and some simple variants like 2x2, 4x4, 5x5, pyramid, void) Rubik's cube, but after just a couple minutes, I soon realized I was in way over my head and I completely gave up for many years.
+Something like 10 years ago, my mom got me one of these Square-1 Rubik's cube style puzzles.
+At that time, I was already pretty proficient at the standard 3x3 (and some simple variants like 2x2, 4x4, 5x5, pyramid, void) Rubik's cube, but after just a couple minutes, I soon realized that I was in way over my head and I completely gave up for many years.
 <br />
 Last Christmas, I just randomly picked it up again for a few minutes and realized that actually it wasn't as bad as I thought all those years ago; seems my logical thinking skills have improved.
 I gave it a go for 30 minutes or so and made some progress but was still a little ways off from solving it.
 <br />